kimisan87/laravel-cbm/README.md

 ```php
 CBM::generateXMLFromArray($data)
 ```
-This function takes an array of options for the RAMCI API and generates the XML code that can be submitted via the API Call.
+This function takes an array of options for the CBM API and generates the XML code that can be submitted via the API Call.
 Example:
 ```php
 // This is for Commercial Format